 The Capital Projects Fund is used to account for financial resources to be used for the acquisition or construction of major capital facilities.
-The find is presently being used to account for the construction of the levee system and pumping stations in the District.
+The fund is presently being used to account for the construction of the levee system and pumping stations in the District and is referred to as the Special Construction Fund in the governmental fund financial statements.